As a student, you may be primarily focused on studying and getting a great education.

 Heading off to college soon?
-SoFi Money® can help you start off on the right foot.
-This cash management account allows you to earn competitive interest, spend and save–all in one account.
+SoFi Checking and Savings® can help you start off on the right foot.
+This online bank account allows you to earn competitive interest, spend and save–all in one account.

-And, SoFi money doesn’t charge any account fees, monthly fees, or many other common fees.
+And, SoFi Checking and Savings® doesn’t charge any account fees, monthly fees, or many other common fees.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.